prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 I love you now.

-I'll always love you Don't you love me?"
+I'll always love you.

+Don't you love me?"

 "No," said the man.